 The Wheat Shortage

 One of the most pressing concerns in Yemen’s crisis is the extreme shortage of wheat, a critical source of sustenance for its population.
 When the war in Ukraine erupted in late February, Yemen faced a devastating blow, losing over 30% of its wheat imports from Ukraine and Russia.
 For a nation where more than 80% of the population was already grappling with hunger, this loss was nothing short of catastrophic.

 The repercussions of the Ukraine conflict extend far beyond its borders.
 As The Business Standard reported, the situation has taken a toll on countries like Yemen, which relied heavily on Ukraine as a source of wheat.
 The conflict in Ukraine, marked by Russia’s blockade of crucial ports and the destruction of civilian infrastructure and grain silos, has had ripple effects felt as far away as Africa and the Middle East.
 The world is witnessing a disturbing escalation in hunger crises in these regions.

 UMR’s Emergency Plan

+UMR has a multi-step approach to bringing immediate relief.
+We plan to create long-term sustainable solutions to help the people in Yemen.
+First, we plan to deliver emergency food aid to the most vulnerable communities.
+We will focus on the elderly, mothers, children, and persons with disabilities.
+Our primary consideration is to help Yemen overcome the famine threat.
 On a longer-term scale, we plan to rehabilitate the local markets.
 We will also construct and maintain water points for people and livestock. support local farmers through home gardens, drip irrigation units, and other services.
 Our ultimate goal is to stimulate the economy and provide sustainable food sources that will help Yemen’s famine threat so that the country can withstand the turmoil it is under.